Cardiff Giant

 The Cardiff Giant was one of the most famous archaeological hoaxes in American history.
-It was a 10 ft, roughly 3,000 pound purported "petrified man", uncovered on October 16, 1869, by workers digging a well behind the barn of William C. "Stub" Newell, in Cardiff, New York.
-He covered the giant with a tent and it soon became an attraction site.
+It was a 10 ft, roughly 3000 lb purported "petrified man", uncovered on October 16, 1869, by workers digging a well behind the barn of William C. "Stub" Newell, in Cardiff, New York.
+He covered the giant with a tent, and it soon became a tourist attraction.
 Both it and an unauthorized copy made by P. T. Barnum are still being displayed.